GUIDE

 Down Dog's inclusive monetization feature

-• Measurement: Partnering with an MMP will provide insights around what’s working best and how you can optimize monetization to maximize revenue and retain happy users.
+• Measurement: Partnering with a mobile measurement partner (MMP) will provide insights around what’s working best and how you can optimize monetization to maximize revenue and retain happy users.

 Influencer marketing and app monetization